Can I Use Student Loans to Pay for Rent?

 • Options to pause payments if you lose your job or have an economic hardship

-If you do wish to borrow private student loans, shop around to find the best lender for you .
+If you borrow private student loans, shop around to find the best lender for you.
+It’s important to note that having an acceptable credit score or finding a co-signer may be necessary when submitting your application.

 How to Return Unused Federal Student Loan Funds

-For instance, consider that you were able to minimize your expenses mid-way through a semester, perhaps by taking on a roommate, or by picking up a job that includes meals.
+Say you were able to cut your expenses midway through a semester, perhaps by taking on a roommate or picking up a part-time job that includes meals.
 In this case, you may end up with leftover student loan money.
-Rather than use it on non-urgent expenses, consider returning your unused student loans back to the government.
-If this is done within 120 days, you will not incur interest for the corresponding loan amount.

-Things to Consider When Paying for Off-Campus Housing
+Things to Consider When Using Student Loans for Housing Off Campus

-Living off campus in an apartment can be a great way to save on room and board, especially if you get a roommate to split the rent.
-But, it can also increase costs if you need to commute to school.
+Living in an apartment off campus can be a great way to save on room and board, especially if you split the rent with a roommate.
+But it can also increase costs if you need to commute to school or have trouble managing money for groceries.

-Using student loan money to pay the rent will also increase your costs, since student loans must be repaid, usually with interest.
-Every dollar you borrow will cost you two dollars by the time you repay the debt.
+Using student loan money to pay the rent can also increase your costs since student loans must be repaid, usually with interest.

 A good place to start: